THE-OOZ/mmd-to-pdf/README.md

 # Installation and Usage Guide

 ## Description
-This project allows you to process Mermaid diagrams (`.mmd` files) and convert them into other formats such as PDF or SVG.
+This project allows you to process Mermaid diagrams (`.mmd` files) and convert them into PDF format.
+The application supports processing `.mmd` files from a specified input directory and its subdirectories, and saves the output in a structured `output/` directory.

 ## Installation